This is a summary of points to consider as you add a new top-level page in CMS, and to review during the go-live process.

-NDSU CMS site go-live checklist
+NDSU CMS new department page go-live checklist

-- Publish site pages/content
+- Publish pages/content

 - Confirm content was published